English (ENGL) 393

 - Unit 9: George Orwell’s Burmese Days

-To receive credit for ENGL 393, you must complete both of the assignments and receive an overall course grade of 50 percent or more, including a passing grade of at least 50 percent on the final exam.
+To receive credit for ENGL 393, you must submit a historical context review, two essays, and write a supervised final examination.
+You must receive an overall course grade of D (50 percent) or more, including a passing grade of at least 50 percent on the final exam.
 The weighting of the course assignments is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.